UncleSnail/paragraph/README.md

 # Paragraph -> Paragrapher

-This is the original testing repository for the Paragrapher app (paragrapher.app), formerly just Paragraph.
+This is the original testing repository for the Paragrapher app (paragrapher.org), formerly just Paragraph.